HI! DO YOU WANT TO BUY ONE OF MY CLOCKS?

 Instead of counting in tens, we should count in dozens.

-Meet Base-Twelve, a futuristic way of counting that's better than what we are all used to:
+Meet Base-Twelve, a futuristic way of counting that's better:

 |Some dots to count||Base-Ten||Base-Twelve|